 On the same note, physical activity can play an important role in recovery.
 Taking care of your body is an essential life skill that will keep you moving through your recovery journey.

 Learning how to form healthy relationships is equally important and one of the more challenging life skills in recovery to strive towards and maintain.
 Communicating with family members and friends clearly and honestly, gaining new friends, and starting new romantic relationships are all areas that may need to be reevaluated with your recovery goals in mind.

 is an important life skill and if done correctly will aid you in achievement and success in all areas of life.
 Setting clear manageable goals will help build up motivation and confidence as you begin and move through your life.

 Maintaining A Clean Living Space

 Taking care of your household chores such as making your bed, doing the dishes, cleaning the bathroom etc. is good for your mental health.
 Knowing how to clean and keep this tidy is a life skill many people struggle with.
 When our house is dirty and there is clutter it increases stress and anxiety but when it is clean it has a positive effect on your health and well-being.

 Sober Living in West LA

-Attention to these life skills are incredibly vital as you are working to build the framework of your life in a way that supports your recovery.
+Attention to these life skills for adults are incredibly vital as you are working to build the framework of your life in a way that supports your recovery.
 With each life skill that you learn and employ, you are contributing to your long-term success.
 At Riviera Recovery, our sober living in West LA gives individuals the opportunity to put your life skills into practice and build up a strong foundation once you eventually return home.
 Give us a call today to learn more about Riviera Recovery.